CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 | Number of image streams (images) | 20      |
 | Size of each registry images     | 5 GiB   |

-This means that your project can use up to 4 cores and 16GiB in total, it can be 1 Pod using the whole 4 cores and 16 GiB, 8 pods each using half a core and 2 GiB, etc...
+This means that your CSC computing project can use up to 4 cores and 16GiB in total, it can be 1 Pod using the whole 4 cores and 16 GiB, 8 pods each using half a core and 2 GiB, etc...

+!!!
+Warning

+    If you have several users that can access the CSC computing project, they can create a new Rahti project (see above).
+Keep in mind that the quotas will be shared accross the different Rahti projects.
+    If you need to adjust your CSC computing project, please contact us.
+More information [here](projects_and_quota.md#requesting-more-quota)

 You can find the resource usage and quota of a project in the project view in the web interface under **Administration -> ResourceQuota** and **Administration -> LimitRanges** in the `Administrator` menu.